CSSE6400/P01-UniBasement/docs/HANDSHAKE.md

   {
     commentId: Integer - The id for the comment, used for database i.e. 1 parentCommentId - The id for the parent comment used for replies, null if no parent i.e. 1
-    commenttext: String - The year the exam took place i.e. What is 2 + 2 in Python3
+    commentText: String - The year the exam took place i.e. What is 2 + 2 in Python3
-    commentpng: BYTEA - A picture of the exam question
+    commentPNG: String - A url to an image associated with the comment
-    iscorrect: boolean - Is the comment correct i.e. true
+    isCorrect: boolean - Is the comment correct i.e. true
-    isendoresed: boolean - Is the comment endorsed i.e. false
+    isEndoresed: boolean - Is the comment endorsed i.e. false
     upvotes: Integer - How many upvotes does the comment have i.e. 3
     downvotes: Integer - How many downvotes does the comment have i.e. 2
     createdAt: timestamp - When the comment was made